Learn & Earn 18 month residential construction apprentice program

 What is a Carpenter?

-A craft dating back thousands of years, carpentry is the largest of all building trades with many different "specialties".
-A carpenter works with various materials to construct, install and maintain buildings and other onjects like cabinets or furniture.
+A craft dating back thousands of years, carpentry is the largest of all building trades with many different “specialties”.
+A carpenter works with various materials to construct, install and maintain buildings and other objects like cabinets or furniture.
 Although the trade has evolved over the years to include new techniques and materials, the basics remain the same:

 A carpenter works indoors and out, using heavy or rough materials, sharp tools and power equipment.
 Although the work can be strenuous – bending, lifting, standing, climbing and kneeling – it also is creative in nature.
 If you like working with your hands, enjoy math and have an eye for detail, carpentry may be the trade for you!

 Job openings in carpentry are expected to grow at an average rate through 2018.
 Demand for remodeling and energy efficiency is expected to stimulate growth in the trade.
 Land developers, general contractors and remodelers are examples of businesses that might hire and entry-level carpenter.
-Those with skills in all aspects of the trade - like finish work, framing, roofing - work more steadily because they have skills to accomodate various jobs.
+Those with skills in all aspects of the trade – like finish work, framing, roofing – work more steadily because they have skills to accommodate various jobs.
 In addition to a pre-apprentice carpenter, the kills of an HBI graduate can transfer to other specialties like roofer, framer, weatherization technician, floor layer, drywall installer, insulation worker, cabinet maker or maintenance and repair work.